We’ve read and want to use Slicing Pie! Now what?

 - Benchmark: Find out what others are earning in similar businesses (if you don’t know already).
 When doing your research, keep in mind that startups can differ even in the same sector, e.g. some burn through cash, whereas others are very cautious.
 You may also need to look laterally.
 Job boards and salary surveys can be good places to start.

 - Blend if necessary: People at startups often wear many hats, e.g. do CEO stuff as well as take out the trash, so blend salaries if appropriate.
-(Although one or two people we know have multiple GHRRs, this complicates tracking and pie calculations, so we and Mike Moyer don’t recommend it.)
+(Although one or two people we know have multiple GHRRs, we and Mike Moyer don’t recommend it, as this complicates tracking and pie calculations and is not how things work in the non-startup world.)

 - Part-payment: Once you’ve worked out your fair market values, adjust for anyone who is being part-paid.
 (Note this will also affect those people’s multipliers.)